simoninireland/epydemic/doc/process.rst

 Finally, names can be decorated with a process' instance name.

-.. automethod:: Process.decorateName
+.. automethod:: Process.decoratedName

-.. automethod:: Process.undecorateName
+.. automethod:: Process.undecoratedName

 Running multiple instances